 Cleaning & Servicing your HVAC Systems

-You should be thinking about cleaning and servicing your Air Conditioning system before you have to turn it on.
+You really should be thinking about cleaning and servicing your Air Conditioning system before you have

-Kimmen Plumbing & Heatings technicians will do these ten main points when cleaning your AC system...
+Kimmen Plumbing & Heating technicians will do these ten main points when cleaning your AC system.

 1/ Check for the correct amount of refrigerant.

 2/ Test for refrigerant leaks using a leak detector.

 3/ Capture any refrigerant that must be evacuated from the system, instead of illegally releasing it to the atmosphere.